studentkittens/moosecat/README.rst

     The current goal is to develop a *mpc* client as first milestone, which is very well tested by automated unittests.

-    We even have a FakeMPD Server that is used to provide a clean counterpart for the client.
+    We even have a FakeMusicpd Server that is used to provide a clean counterpart for the client.
 It can also be used to startup moosecat without a proper server anywhere.

-* **Python**

-    The fact that it's mostly written in Python is a feature itself. ☻

 * **Strong Metadata Support**